1. MY WATERCOLOR PALETTE

 - Schmincke translucent orange

-- Daniel Smith quinacridone coral – such a pretty color and great for flowers
+- Daniel Smith quinacridone coral – such a pretty colour and great for flowers

 - Schmincke manganese violet